openfresque/multiworkshop-taskforce-front/README.md

-# Trouver Une Fresque - front
+# Trouver une Fresque - frontend

-This is the official repository of the frontend of (Trouver Une Fresque)[https://trouverunefresque.org].
+This is the official repository of the frontend of [Trouver une Fresque](https://trouverunefresque.org).

 ## 💿 Install